Lodgers' Tax Program

-The Artesia Lodgers’ Tax fund is managed by an advisory committee of five community members as outlined by state statute and administered by Artesia Chamber of Commerce.
+The Artesia Lodgers’ Tax fund is managed by an advisory committee of five community members as outlined by state statute.
+It is administered by Artesia Chamber of Commerce.
 The actions of the committee serve as recommendations to Artesia City Council for final approval.
-Lodgers’ Tax funding is used to market the community to potential visitors, support visitor / tourist facilities, and grant financial support to community events that attract visitors to Artesia.
+Additionally, the purpose of the Lodgers’ Tax is for funding to market the community to potential visitors, support visitor/tourist facilities, and grant financial support to community events that attract visitors to Artesia.

-Lodgers’ Tax is a 5% tax charged to guests per room night within the City of Artesia.
+Lodgers’ Tax is a 5% tax which charges to guests per room night within the City of Artesia.

 Support and fund special events for the City of Artesia and North Eddy County, and create and maintain an inviting image of our community to attract tourists thereby encouraging a positive impact on the community’s economy.

 In accordance with the Lodgers’ Tax Act (3-38-21), eligible uses of occupancy tax proceeds collected in Artesia include, but are not limited to the following:

 - Establishing, operating, purchasing, constructing, otherwise acquiring, reconstructing, extending, improving, equipping, furnishing or acquiring real property or any interest in real property for the site or grounds for tourism-related facilities, attractions or transportation systems of the municipality, the county in which the municipality is located or the county;

 - Advertising, publicizing and promoting tourist-related attractions, facilities and events of the municipality or county and tourist facilities or attraction within the area;

 - Providing police and fire protection and sanitation service for tourism-related events, facilities, and attractions located in the respective municipality or county; or

 - Any combination of the foregoing purposes stated above, but for no other municipal or county purpose.